drjuls/AMBiT/INSTALL.md

 macOS).
 Some package managers have separate "development" packages, which you must also install to be able to compile AMBiT against them.
-These development packages tend to have names ending with some variation on "dev", such as `libsparsehash-dev` on Ubuntu or `sparsehash-devel` on Fedora.
+These development packages tend to have names ending with some variation on "dev", such as `liblapack-dev` on Ubuntu.

 It is important that Boost dependencies are built with the same compiler as the rest of AMBiT.
 Some package managers (such as Homebrew or the module